Sum Nung

 Sum Nung or Cen Neng (岑能) was a Peruvian-Chinese martial artist.
-He was a Grandmaster of the Wing Chun style and the only disciple of martial artist Yuen Kay Shan.
-At the age of 18, he became famous in Foshan, and is now considered the father of Wing Chun of Guangzhou.
+He is considered the father of Guangzhou Wing Chun and was the only disciple of Grandmaster Yuen Kay Shan.
+Undefeated in his life time, Sum Nung survived many battles, attacks and challenge matches.
+His ability to execute his skills with such precision and power made him known as "iron arm Nung".

 Early years

 Sum Nung was born in Peru in 1926.
 He was of a Chinese father and a Peruvian mother.
 When he was about 7 years of age, he traveled to China with the father to visit his grandmother.
 During his visit, Japan attacked China during the Second World War.
-The Japanese bombarded their house and his father died, he was then left alone with the grandmother.
+The Japanese bombarded their house and his father died, he was then left alone with his grandmother.
 Communication between the outside as well as within China was terminated.
-Master Sum lost contact with his mother and his wealthy life, to live poorly as many during the war.
-When he was about 12 years of age, he was entrusted to work as an apprentice in the restaurant "Sky and Sea in the state of Foshan.
-He had a hard time there since he was often beaten up and humiliated because he was half Chinese and half Peruvian.
-They made fun of him because of his sharp-pointed and big nose.
+Master Sum lost contact with his mother and his life in Peru, to live poorly as many during the war.
+When he was about 12 years of age, he found work as an apprentice in the restaurant "Sky and Sea in the state of Foshan.
+He often had a hard time in his youth since he was often beaten up and humiliated because he was half Chinese and half Peruvian.